Oil and natural gas exploration and production firm

-Additionally, the company possesses a healthy balance sheet, which
+Additionally, the company possesses a healthy balance sheet,

-unconventional plays, which diversify its portfolio and are
+liquids-rich unconventional plays, which diversify its portfolio

-expected to further drive its overall volumes.
+and are expected to further drive its overall volumes.

-While being incrementally more positive on the company, we believe
+While being incrementally more positive on the company, we

-point before accumulating shares.
+entry point before accumulating shares.

 As such, we see the stock performing in line with the broader

-market and maintain our long-term Neutral recommendation, supported
+market and maintain our long-term Neutral recommendation,

-by a Zacks #3 Rank (short-term Hold rating).
+supported by a Zacks #3 Rank (short-term Hold rating).